Deep Sleep Scheduling for Satellite IoT via Simulation Based Optimization: CONCLUSIONS

 \section{CONCLUSIONS}

 In this work, we introduced \sysname, a novel algorithm for deep-sleep scheduling in \gls{siot}, which optimizes the tradeoff between energy consumption at the \gls{iot} device and \valname degradation at the receiver.
 By using the \gls{got} metric, \sysname provides application-specific scheduling decisions that are aware of the usefulness of transmitted information.

 We formulated a corresponding \gls{mdp} and designed \sysname to predict future costs under uncertain channel and process dynamics.
 Extensive numerical simulations demonstrated that \sysname consistently outperforms baseline methods, including a threshold-based agent and Q-learning, across a wide range of channel conditions, energy weightings, and process dynamics.
 We additionally verified the applicability of our approach and its superior performance under realistic conditions using an \gls{siot} testbed.

 Our results show the potential of the \gls{got} metric in the \gls{iot}, especially when energy consumption is a critical concern.
-Future work may for example explore the integration of multi-device coordination.